wcerfgba/moneylab-nft-essay/nft-bad.md

-then there is no need for trade or markets. funding for artistic endeavours is a long-standing problem in society, and many methods, both public and private, have existed over the years.
+then there is no need for trade or markets. funding for artistic endeavours is a long-standing problem in society, and many methods, both public and private, have existed over the years. but with the extension of copyright terms (http://www.tomwbell.com/writings/(C)_Term.gif),